Learn 8 great companion plants to Black-eyed Susan to plant this fall on this quick garden minute podcast.

 - Whether planted on the side or in front of your Black-eyed Susan’s, Salvia can make your Susan’s the show-stoppers in your garden every time.

 Lavender – Flowers come in Purple or, if you like, Lavender.

 - Like Salvia, Lavender can really accentuate and bring any Black-eyed Susan’s beauty forward to any admirer with it’s spikes or spires of pink flowers, but with a softer feel than Salvia.

 - Planting your Lavender away from your Black-eyed Susan plants is probably your best plan due to how fast they can grow and spread.
 Give your lavender plants plenty of room to spread and expand into so they don’t over grow your Black-eyed Susan’s.

-Agastache Texas Hummingbird Mint - Flower color is Pink.
+Agastache Texas Hummingbird Mint – Flower color is Blue and other colors.

 - Your Texas Hummingbird Mint, like Lavender or Savia, make for a really spectacular contrast in flower form and shape, but also with their bright pink color (the photo says it all).

 - Make sure to plant your Texas Hummingbird Mint to the sides or in front of your Black-eyed Susan’s so they don’t get shaded out or overgrown.